Solar panels being installed on a roof by workers in hard hats.

 Specifications

-Affected entities shall provide PV Systems that are designed and specified on a case by case basis and which include PV panels or modules with the following minimum requirements:
+• Affected entities shall procure PV Systems, which include PV panels or modules, that are designed and specified on a case-by-case basis.
+The design and specifications include the following minimum requirements:

 • IEC Standard 61215 (testing of crystalline silicon modules)